FelixOnline/v2/content/articles/2012-2-16-welcome-to-the-jungle.md

 subtitle: >
   Wandering through the misty morass: India's Western Ghats
 date: "2012-02-16 21:11:18 +0000"

 # Attributes from Felix Online V1
 id: "2186"
 old_path: /travel/2186/welcome-to-the-jungle
 aliases:
  - /travel/2186/welcome-to-the-jungle
+imported: true
+comments:
+ - The Kerala becoming an increasing popular destination for touristsThe Kerala houseboat is not only economical but also nonpolluting and environment friendly The backwaters of Kerala is a remarkable experience an opportunity to enjoy and contain an unhurried pace of life The Kerala Houseboats have all the creature comforts of a good hotel including furnished bedrooms

 # Article Taxonomies
 categories:
  - travel
 tags:
+authors:
+ - ams111

+# Homepage control params
 headline: true
 featured: true